-625 of the top universities in the world are part of the CIS membership community.
-They recognize and value the mark of CIS International Accreditation, targeting students who graduate from CIS-Accredited schools for admission to their institutions.
+638 of the top universities in the world are part of the CIS membership community.
+They recognise and value the mark of CIS International Accreditation, as they consider students who graduate from CIS-Accredited schools for admission to their institutions.
 This verifies CIS International Accreditation as a mark of high quality, due to the rigor of international education provided to student graduates of CIS-Accredited schools.
-Accordingly, universities and colleges in the United States and around the world fully recognize and accept students’ transcripts from CIS-Accredited schools.

 - International Alliance